List of journalists killed during the Russo-Ukrainian war: Igor Kornelyuk and Anton Voloshin

-Legal proceedings against Nadiya Savchenko

 Nadiya Savchenko, a Ukrainian army helicopter pilot, was captured by separatists the same day and was accused of directing the mortar strike.
 She claimed that she had rather been captured an hour before the attack.
 Savchenko was convicted by a Russian court on 21 March 2016, in what Amnesty International characterized as a "flawed, deeply politicized trial".
 She was pardoned by Vladimir Putin as a result of a prisoner swap for two Russian soldiers two months later.

 Anatoly Klyan

-Anatoly Klyan, a camera operator for Russian Channel One, was killed by Ukrainian soldiers while traveling with a group of protesting soldiers' mothers on 30 June 2014 in Donetsk region.
+Anatoly Klyan, a camera operator for Russian Channel One, was killed by Ukrainian soldiers while traveling with a group of protesting soldiers' mothers on 30 June 2014 in Donetsk Oblast.
 The trip had been organized by separatists and the driver was wearing camouflage.
 Klyan continued to film the attack until he grew too weak.

 Andrey Stenin

 Andrey Stenin, a Russian photojournalist and correspondent for several Russian and international news agencies, disappeared on 5 August 2014 while embedded with Russian-backed forces in Donetsk.
 He was confirmed dead on 3 September 2014.